Multi Factor Authentication - A Guide for Users

 If the ‘Trusted Device’ option has been enabled by your account Administrator, you can choose to mark your current device as trusted (this means that next time you log in, the MFA step will not need to be completed).

-Events such as browser updates or clearing cookies will reset the trusted device period and you'll encounter the MFA screen when you next log in.
+Events such as browser updates or clearing cookies will reset the trusted device period and you'll encounter the MFA screen again when you next log in.

 In the next screen, you have the opportunity to note a recovery code, should there ever be an occasion where MFA codes aren’t coming through via, or you lose access to, email and/or SMS.
 We recommend you copy this code then store it in a safe and secure location.